nuclearace/CytubeBot/README.md

 Config
 ------
 - `cytubeServer` - URL of the server.
-Ex "cytu.be" or "somecytubeserver.com:socketport" where socketport is replaced by the socketIO port
+Ex "cytu.be"
 - `username` - Account name the bot uses on the Cytube server
 - `pw` [optional] - Password for the bot, blank logs in as guest
 - `room` - Room the bot should join